Skip to main content

 --non-interactivefalseNormally the command will prompt you for final approval before executing.
 This will bypass that check.

 --trap-addressThe address of the on-chain trap (config) to claim.
-This is the address you see output when you create a new trap or that you will have for your trap in your drosera.toml file
+This is the address you see output when you create a new trap, or that you will have for your trap in your drosera.toml file, or that you will see on the drosera dapp

 --block-numberThe block number to peform claim